goomysmash/ArduinoClass1/README.md

 		(Upload and watch LED and Serial monitor, try pressing button after it lights up)
 ## Problems:
 - Is inconsistent in resetting the timer
-- Needs to reset after the delay has finished
+- Only resets after the delay has finished
-- To be fixed using the millis() function in a future class
+- To be fixed using the millis() function in a future Arduino class